nais/doc/tenants/nav/security/auth/azure-ad/sidecar.md

 The access token that Wonderwall provides should only be accepted and used by your application.

-In order to access other applications, you should exchange the token in order to get a new token that is correctly scoped to access a given application.
+To access other applications, you need a token scoped to the target application.

-For Azure AD, use the [on-behalf-of grant](usage.md#oauth-20-on-behalf-of-grant) to do this.
+For Azure AD, use the [on-behalf-of grant](usage.md#oauth-20-on-behalf-of-grant) to exchange the token for a new token.

-[JWT]: ../concepts/tokens.md#jwt
+!!! tip "Recommended: JavaScript Library"

+    See <https://github.com/navikt/oasis> for an opinionated JavaScript library for token validation and exchange.